lowryc/ozp-iwc-owf7-widget-adapter/docs/hosting.md

 #### Modifications
 The adapter html, `owf7adapter.html`, loads in the `ozpIwc.conf.js` file from the IWC. ensure this path points to the configuration file that your `iframe_peer.html` file points to for matching configurations.

+To modify the preference path for owf7 widgets, set the path in the `ozpIwc.conf.js` file in property `ozpIwc.config.owf7PrefsUrl`.